US surpasses 400,000 deaths from Covid-19 - KRDO

 - 36 days later, on January 19, 2021, the US topped 400,000 deaths.

-Those who’ve died will be in focus Tuesday evening, when President-elect Joe Biden, one day ahead of his inauguration in the nation’s capital, is set to attend a lighting ceremony at the Lincoln Memorial’s reflecting pool at 5:30 p.m.
-ET to honor Covid-19 victims.
+Those who’ve died were in focus Tuesday evening as President-elect Joe Biden, one day ahead of his inauguration in the nation’s capital, attended a lighting ceremony at the Lincoln Memorial’s reflecting pool to honor Covid-19 victims.

+“To heal, we must remember,” Biden said.
+“And it’s hard sometimes to remember, but that’s how we heal.
+It’s important to do that as a nation.”

-Biden’s inaugural committee is inviting cities and towns across the country to join in by illuminating buildings and ringing church bells “in a national moment of unity and remembrance.”
+Biden’s inaugural committee invited cities and towns across the country to join in by illuminating buildings and ringing church bells “in a national moment of unity and remembrance.”

 All of this comes almost a year after the first Covid-19 case was confirmed in the US.
 And it comes after brutal surges in recent weeks, during which the US saw hundreds of thousands of new cases daily and hospitalization and daily deaths hit all-time highs.